getty104/judge_system/README.md

 JudgeSystem.judge_result lang: (string text), code: (string text), answer: (string text), stdin: (string text), time: (num sec)

-#Lang is the extension of languages (example: c is 'c', c++ is 'cpp', ruby is 'rb').
+#Lang is the extension of languages (example: c is 'c', c++ is 'cpp', ruby is 'rb', go is 'go').
 #You can't use more than 1M byte code, input, answer.

 ```